-In March 2010, the company rescinded the governing agreement with Cragmont and has returned the \$75,000 it received as consideration in the transaction.
+In March 2010, and as part of its recession, the company has returned the \$75,000 it received as consideration in the transaction.
+On October 1, 2010 the parties entered into a final settlement thereby bringing an end to the litigation.